bcurran3/ChocolateyPackages/font-awesome-font/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

-* This package downloads the installer via a version specific URL.
-It should never fail unless the version is completely removed from the vendor website.
+* As of v5.10.1 the binaries are embedded so this is now a "forever package."
 * This installs the TrueType fonts only and deletes the other files.
 * I personally use and endorse these fonts.